DinaKlim/OD_RL_notes/RL_notes/13_Ely/readme.md

 Within the porphyry, from the bottom up, lie:

-* a non-metamorphosed porphyritic monzonite,
+* a non-altered porphyritic monzonite,

 * a zone with propyllitic alteration,